orbitrc/Hubble/README.md

-Weston
+Hubble
 ======

 ![screenshot of skeletal Weston desktop](doc/wayland-screenshot.jpg)

-Weston is the reference implementation of a Wayland compositor, as well as a useful environment in and of itself.
+Hubble is a Wayland compositor with common APIs for desktop environments.

 Out of the box, Weston provides a very basic desktop, or a full-featured environment for non-desktop uses such as automotive, embedded, in-flight,